Trump’s surprising target in war on media: Voice of America

 Trump and his supporters have accused the outlet of “disgraceful” reporting and are now pushing hard to install their choice to run the government agency that oversees VOA and its affiliates.
 That battle is about to hit Congress, where partisan lines have been drawn amid a debate that could have a significant impact on the future of the global broadcaster.

-Over the objections of Democrats, the Senate Foreign Relations Committee plans Thursday to vote on Trump’s nominee to head the U.S. Agency for Global Broadcasting, which runs VOA and its sister outlets like Radio Free Asia, Radio Free Europe/Radio Liberty and the Cuba-focused Radio Marti.
+Over the objections of Democrats, the Senate Foreign Relations Committee plans Thursday to vote on Trump’s nominee to head the U.S. Agency for Global Media, which runs VOA and its sister outlets like Radio Free Asia, Radio Free Europe/Radio Liberty and the Cuba-focused Radio Marti.
 The Republican-controlled committee is expected to vote on party lines to advance the nomination.

 Democrats fear that candidate, conservative filmmaker and former educator Michael Pack, could turn the organization into a Trump propaganda machine funded with more than $200 million a year in taxpayer money.
 Trump has mused about his desire to control a media outlet.
 At his confirmation hearing last September, Pack dismissed concerns he would allow that to happen, but the recent furor has reignited those concerns.

-Note: This story has been corrected to reflect that the agency overseeing the Voice of America and its sister outlets is the U.S. Agency for Global Media, not the U.S. Agency for Global Broadcasting.